jbnunn/TwitchRobot/Chapter6-Control.md

 Now the final test.
 Invoke your ASK Skill using the invocation phrase you previously setup when your created the skill, e.g., "Alexa, open Twitch Robot".
 Then, give it a command like "spin around."
 Your Create 2 should start spinning around.

+### On to the next step...

+You're now ready for the next chapter, [Person and Object Detection](./Chapter7-Person-Object-Detection.md).